 For trekkers interested in the Western Breach we recommend reading our route description here.

 There are some specific Kilimanjaro kit requirements for the Western Breach that you should be aware of.
-Many of these items are not mandatory, however should conditions on the Western Breach be adverse you may need the following:
+Many of these items are not mandatory.
+However, should conditions on the Western Breach get adverse, you may need the following:

 - Climbing helmet to protect your head from the potential risk of falling rocks

-- An ice axe and point crampons – it is unlikely that you will need these items, however if you are climbing during the wet season it is likely you will encounter sub-surface ice from refrozen meltwater and deep snow.
-Usually your guides will have the correct gear to cut steps on these sections (we recommend you confirm with your tour operator exactly what gear you will need for the Western Breach)
+Although you might not need these items, if you are climbing during the wet season, you will likely encounter sub-surface ice from refrozen meltwater and deep snow.
+Usually, your guides will have the correct gear to cut steps on these sections, but we recommend checking with your tour operator, what gear you will need for the Western Breach.

 Tags: Kilimanjaro kit list, Kilimanjaro packing list, Kilimanjaro gear list, Kilimanjaro equipment list, Kilimanjaro gear, Kilimanjaro equipment